-Comparing yourself to others is a challenge because everyone has a different reason for knee replacement and everyone is in different physical shape.
-It also depends on the age of the person with knee replacement.
+Comparing yourself to others is a challenge because everyone has a different reason for knee replacement and everyone is in a different physical condition.
+It also depends on the age of the person.

 Knee Replacement Range of Motion: My Timeline and Goals

 As you’ve read, I improved a lot in my first month after knee replacement surgery.
-This wouldn’t have happened if I would have slacked off or not done therapy.
+This wouldn’t have happened if I would have slacked off or not followed the therapy.

 - Week 1: Due to swelling your knee’s range of motion will be minimal and it will be frustrating (my first recorded flexion was 70 degrees bent and completely straight.
 My last flexion of week 1 was 88 degrees)

 - Week 2: If you’re working hard there will be big gains with flexion (My second-week therapy session began with 95 degrees flexion and ended with 110 degrees)